About Us

 Profile photo of Julie of TeachKind

-Meet Julie Everett, Our TeachKind Writer and Engagement Coordinator
+Meet Julie Everett, Our Senior TeachKind Writer and Engagement Coordinator

 Hi there!
-I’m Julie Everett, the writer and engagement coordinator for TeachKind.
+I’m Julie Everett, TeachKind’s Senior Writer and Engagement Coordinator.
 I work remotely from Charlottesville, Virginia, where I live with my daughter, partner, and family of companion animals.
 I’ve worked with young learners in studio art spaces, as a meditation instructor, and provided a personal blend of storytelling, mindfulness, and restorative yoga.
 Through this experience, I’ve witnessed the remarkable potential for kindness, empathy, and compassion that exists within each of us, and I am continually inspired to help it grow.

 Read More